vmihiranga/space-alone/README.md

 - 📱 **Responsive Design** - Fully optimized for desktop, tablet, and mobile devices
 - 🎵 **Ambient Soundscape** - Atmospheric audio that enhances the space exploration experience
 - 🚀 **Smooth Navigation** - Intuitive controls for seamless exploration
-- ✨ **Particle Effects** - Dynamic star fields and space dust for realistic atmosphere
+- ✨ **Particle Effects** - Dynamic star fields and space dust for a realistic atmosphere
 - 📰 **Space News Feed** - Stay updated with the latest space exploration news
 - 👤 **User Authentication** - Secure login and personalized experience
 - 💬 **Community Posts** - Share your space discoveries with other explorers

-## Installation & Setup
+## INSTALLATION & SETUP

 ### Prerequisites
 Before running the application, ensure you have the following installed: